kebernet/friday/README.md

 ==================================

-This is a server that allow bridging from SmartThings to X10 devices.
+This is a server that allow bridging from SmartThings to X10 x10Devices.
 It is really, really rough and not recommended for use by anyone.

 Requirements